istio/istio.io/content/en/docs/ambient/upgrade/helm/index.md

 ### istiod control plane

 The [Istiod](/docs/ops/deployment/architecture/#istiod) control plane manages and configures the proxies that route traffic within the mesh.
-The following command will install a new instance of the control plane alongside the current one, but will not introduce any new gateway proxies, or take over control of existing gateway proxies.
+The following command will install a new instance of the control plane alongside the current one, but will not introduce any new gateway proxies or waypoints, or take over control of existing ones.

 If you have customized your istiod installation, you can reuse the `values.yaml` file from previous upgrades or installs to keep your control planes consistent.